Nithyasri-75/Bootcamp-Data-analyst/DAY 3/Task 2/README.md

 ---

-🚀 **Goal:** Understand how life expectancy has evolved over time using data visualization techniques.
+🚀 **Goal:** Understand how average income has changed over time using data visualization techniques.

 ---